 - a.
 Vetting of candidates for all individual or group positions shall be the responsibility of persons other than those who submitted the nominations. - b.
 The vetting process shall include: - 1. a comparison of the candidate's qualifications and competencies with those required for the position, - 2. the affirmation of peers who can confirm the candidate's qualifications and competencies, - 3. demonstrated experience with the same or similar responsibilities as the position includes. - c.
-Board of Directors - Candidates shall be vetted by the Commission. - d.
-President
+Board of Directors d.
+President e.
+Vice-President

+Candidates shall be vetted by the Commission.